zanna-37/hass-swipe-navigation/README.md

 4. Refresh the page.

 # Config:
+Until I impliment a better solution config is reset after each update.
 * At the top of the `lovelace-swipe-navigation.js` file there is a "config" section where you can play with some of the options.
 * If you installed with the manual option you will need to add to the version number in your Lovelace resources after editing the file.
 * Refresh page after editing.

+**Current config options:**<br>
+* swipe_amount: The minimum percent of screen needed to be swiped in order to navigate.
+Any number between 1-100.
+* skip_tabs: A comma seperated list of views to skip when swiping.
+Surround in brackets. e.g., `[1,3,5]`.
+* wrap: Wrap from first tab to last tab and vice versa.
+Can be `true` or `false`.